binarydrew/sql/README.md

 The name of the table

 Explain the concept of a primary key.
+The unique id field in the database, usually the id.

 Explain the concept of a foreign key.
+When joining two tables together it acts the the "glue" to join the two tables.

 Queries